What Is ASMR? 10 YouTube Videos That Will Give You Shivers

-- Slow or soft speech patterns.
-Whispering, too.
+- Slow or soft speech patterns, including whispers.

 - Having someone play with your hair.

-- Certain sounds may trigger the effect, like fire crackling, paper scratching, white noise, running water, etc.
+- Certain sounds may trigger ASMR, like crackling fire, rustling paper, white noise, running water, etc.

-- Watching someone who is performing a meticulous task, like fixing an electronic, working origami, making tea, etc.
+- Watching someone perform a meticulous task, like fixing an electronic device, working origami, making tea, etc.

-Here are some videos that have been known to trigger the ASMR response.
-They will make use of one or more of the above triggers.
-Sit back, relax, and just watch!
-If you start to get chills, then you know you have it.
+Here are some videos that have been known to trigger ASMR in viewers.
+Sit back, relax, and just watch—preferably with headphones!

 Out of all the people I know who have ASMR, it seems like the most common ASMR trigger is Bob Ross.
 He just has that kind of voice that not only soothes, but makes you want to chill out and listen.
 On top of that, he always has nuggets of wisdom that he injects into his show.